secret666god/sprunki-rejoyed/README.md

 # Sprunki Rejoyed

 Sprunki Rejoyed is a free online music and rhythm game that lets you create catchy tunes by arranging quirky characters on a virtual stage.
 Mix and match sounds, unlock new characters, and share your musical masterpieces with the world.
-Play Sprunki Rejoyed Now: [https://spunky.games/sprunki-rejoyed](https://spunky.games/sprunki-rejoyed)
+Play [sprunki-rejoyed](https://spunky.games/sprunki-rejoyed)

 ---